papermerge/documentation/docs/cli/cli.md

 # Papermerge CLI

 Command line utility which uses REST API to interact with your {{ extra.project }}
 instance.
-It can be used to:

-* upload/import documents from local filesystem
+It can be used to upload documents from local filesystem to yout {{ extra.project }}
-* download documents and folder
-* search through documents
+instance.

 ![](../img/cli//upload-documents-from-local-folder.gif)